This article was last updated on Jan. 19, 2022.

 Testing for the coronavirus continues to be an essential tool in understanding the pandemic and the amount of COVID-19 that's in our communities.
 That's why it's important to understand the testing options available to you and how they're covered by health insurance.

 Throughout the U.S., COVID-19 tests are available at no cost at health centers, select pharmacies and other established locations.
 The Families First Coronavirus Response Act External Site ensures testing is free to anyone in the U.S., including the uninsured.
 The Act remains in place as long as the country is in a public health emergency, as declared by the federal government.
 To find a COVID-19 testing location near you, visit The U.S. Department of Health and Human Services External Site.
 Each testing site can help you determine whether or not you should get a COVID-19 test, along with specific instructions on how to get tested.

-Iowa’s program, called Test Iowa External Site, has drive-up locations throughout the state.
-It includes an online assessment that was developed in coordination with the Iowa Department of Public Health.
+Iowa’s program, called Test Iowa External Site, offers at-home test kits that you can return and receive your results via email.
 South Dakota has a similar public testing program External Site through the South Dakota Department of Public Health.
 These programs do not submit health insurance claims and are free of charge.

 Health care provider testing

 Hospitals, clinics, urgent care centers and other health care providers all have their own processes in place for COVID-19 testing.
 If you are experiencing a fever or acute respiratory symptoms (cough or shortness of breath), or have been in close contact with someone who has tested positive for COVID-19, call a health care provider before going to a doctor's office, clinic, urgent care or emergency department.
 During that call, your provider will assess your symptoms and direct you to the appropriate care.